A crucial source of clean power, wind turbines generated 7.6% of the world’s electricity in 2022, more than double the share in 2015 (3.5%).

 Wind will be the backbone of the future electricity system, alongside solar power

 From a standing start, offshore and onshore wind are growing to become the backbone of global electricity grids.
 In the IEA scenario which stays below the crucial 1.5C temperature limit, wind and solar will need to make up 40% of global electricity by 2030.
-In 2021, they surpassed 10% for the first time.
+In 2022, they reached 12% of global electricity generation.

 Decades ago, wind was expensive and required a large government subsidy.
 Those days are now long past, with new wind cheaper than existing fossil fuels in most countries.